Together, we can end gender-based violence against women and girls.

 Sara brings over 10 years of experience in driving organizational growth, including nonprofit consulting and management for organizations in Minnesota, Washington D.C. and abroad.

-Sophia is a recent graduate of Chapman University in Southern California.
-Sophia is passionate about creating sustainable solutions to end global gender-based conflict and tackle international policy reform.
+Sophia graduated from Chapman University.
+She is passionate about creating sustainable solutions to end global gender-based conflict and tackle international policy reform.

 help end violence for women and girls